koush/koush.com/_posts/urlimageviewhelper-pop-in-animation.md

 {{{
-  "title" : "Fancy Android URL ImageView Animations", "date": "4-22-2003"
+  "title" : "Loading and Animating an Android ImageView from a URL", "date": "4-22-2003"
 }}}